InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

 docker tag tensorflow2-prepackaged:latest infuseai/tensorflow2-prepackaged:screw-classification
 ```

-Then push to docker registry.
+Push to docker registry.

 ```bash
 docker push infuseai/tensorflow2-prepackaged:screw-classification
 ```

+Finally, our pre-packaged model image is pushed to `infuseai/tensorflow2-prepackaged:screw-classification` and ready to serve model in `Model Deployment`.

 ## Model Deployment

-Now, we have prepared the trained model in PrimeHub Model Management and pushed the customized pre-packaged model image to Docker Hub.
+Now, we have prepared the trained model in `Model Management` and pushed the customized pre-packaged model image to Docker Hub.

 Let's continue to deploy our model!